syntest-framework/syntest-framework/README.md

-# SynTest Core - Common Core
+# SynTest Framework - Common Core

 > The aim of the common core of the SynTest Framework is to extract the common parts (e.g., core infrastructure, search algorithms, encodings) of the different language specific SynTest Tools.